The tools you need for teppanyaki: THE 17 essential accessories

 Best Teppanyaki Tools to buy

 There are several kinds of tongs that are made according to their specified usage.
 Some are simply like nippers or pincers, but most of the tongs fall into these types:

 - Tongs that have long-arm structures, have small flat circular ends, and are pivoted to a joint near the handle are specifically used to hold delicate food items or objects.
 The usual fire tongs, which are used for handling coal pieces and putting them over the fire without getting your hands dirty or burning them, belong to this type.
 Tongs that are used for grilling and serving spaghetti or salad belong to the same class.
-These types are designed in such as a way that the user can conveniently turn, rotate, or move the food in a delicate manner.
+These types are designed in such a way that the user can conveniently turn, rotate, or move the food in a delicate manner.
 This also allows users to fetch a full serving in just a single grab.

 - There are also tongs that have a joint or pivot that is located near the gripping ends.
 These are used to hold heavy and hard objects.
 Tongs of this type include blacksmith’s tongs, crucible tongs, and driller’s round tongs.

-My absolute favorite for Teppanyaki are these Black Kitchen Tongs, and they’re just not that expensive.
-Stainless Steel and easy to use.
+My absolute favorite for Teppanyaki is these Black Kitchen Tongs, and they’re just not that expensive.

-2-Tine Pot Fork
+2-Tine Pot Fork: Henckels Professional

 A 2-tine pot fork is used for holding or picking up meat.
 This fork has the same shape as the regular fork, but it is a bit bigger and has tines that curve outwardly.

 The curves are specifically made to pierce thin beef slices.
 A two-pronged fork is also used to steadily hold the meat while carving it.

-A pot fork is a must-have tool for both home and commercial kitchen.
-It is not only used for dishing up beef, but it can also be used to hold chicken or turkey in place.
+A pot fork is a must-have tool for both home and commercial kitchens.
+It is not only used for dishing up beef but it can also be used to hold chicken or turkey in place.

 This is an animated gif of the original work by jit bag on Flickr under cc.
 Thanks for sharing the delicious Teppanyaki meal you had!

-This is sometimes called a pancake turner.
+This is sometimes called a pancake-turner.
 It’s just not the same.
 As its name suggests, this tool is specifically used to turn food for it to be cooked on the other side.

 Turners come in a wide range of sizes and shapes and are made up of different materials.